Obama Presidential Center

 - Modernizing or installing ten traffic signals to synchronize vehicular flow with potential transit signal priority technology for buses

 - Installing new energy-efficient streetlights along the new sections of roadway

 A number of planning measures will ensure the OPC will benefit the surrounding Woodlawn community, including DPD’s Woodlawn Plan Consolidation Report, adopted in May 2020, which unified two decades of neighborhood planning documents into a single, implementable vision for the community.

 A key component of the Woodlawn Plan Consolidation Report is the Woodlawn Housing Preservation Ordinance, which is creating new programs and regulations that will protect against displacement and create new affordable housing opportunities for existing residents.

 The City of Chicago, the Chicago Park District and the Obama Foundation have continuously offered a range of ways for the community to share feedback on the OPC, related transportation projects, and updates to the South Lakefront Framework Plan.
 Following these collective efforts, the Obama Presidential Center was approved by the Chicago Plan Commission and City Council in 2018.

 In addition, the roadway changes in and around Jackson Park and the conversion of the 19-acre OPC site in Jackson Park for use as a museum campus underwent a three-year federal review under the National Environmental Policy Act (NEPA), as well as Section 106 of the National Historic Preservation Act, which involved extensive public participation.
 Extensive details and documentation about the federal review process, which concluded in February 2021, are available on the federal review project webpage.

-The Obama Foundation invites all interested parties to register for email updates as construction work begins.
-An official groundbreaking ceremony is planned for fall 2021, but activity on the site will begin in mid-August.
+The Obama Foundation invites all interested parties to register for email updates as construction work continues.
+Site preparation work began in August 2021, and an official groundbreaking took place in September 2021.
 Project updates will be available throughout the Obama Center’s development from the following project websites: